-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »We saw a massive demonstration of the celebrity-PR effect this week after our current president, Barack Obama, raised the idea of sitting down with newly elected Republican-majority House leaders at a "Slurpee Summit."
+Opinions expressed by Entrepreneur contributors are their own.We saw a massive demonstration of the celebrity-PR effect this week after our current president, Barack Obama, raised the idea of sitting down with newly elected Republican-majority House leaders at a "Slurpee Summit."
 This followed earlier cracks by Obama that Republicans were standing around drinking Slurpees while Democrats got healthcare reform and other key legislation passed.

 7-Eleven's reaction to the sudden attention our president directed to its humble snowcone-ish product provides a casebook for what to do if your business ever gets anyone famous to mention your product or come to your store.

 - Offer freebies.
 The chain has offered to cater a Slurpee Summit and deliver both red and blue Slurpees -- or to possibly create a new purple one to symbolize coming together.
 Such a summit would, of course, only create massive amounts of additional free publicity for Slurpee.

 - Advertise.
 7-Eleven is whipping together a national newspaper ad to pick up on the presidential mention.

 - Revisit strategy.
 This brand just became a star.
 So 7-Eleven told USA Today it plans to take a new look at Slurpee's positioning.
 Stay tuned for a new slogan, new packaging -- who knows where it will all end.

 One of the restaurants Clinton likes, in New Delhi, India, kept the Clinton buzz going by creating a dish named after their celebrity guest as well as naming a table after him.
 More great strategies for hanging onto your celebrity connection.